KetanAtri/Code-Study/README.md

 ## Data Structures
 1. UFDS - Union Find Disjoint Sets
+2. AVL Tree - Self-Balancing BST, Insertion only
+3. Fenwick Tree
+4. Segment Tree
+5. Heap

 ## Problem Tally
 1. HackerRank - 3 problems
-2. SPOJ - 3 problems
+2. SPOJ - 5 problems

 ### Message
 Please don't make any changes to the master branch, create your own branch and make the changes.
 I will pull the branches occasionally (if needed).
 The command for doing so (creating your own branch) using git CLT (command line tool) is:<br>